Petersham RUFC

 Petersham Rugby Union Football Club is a rugby union club based in the inner west of Sydney, New South Wales.
-The club, also known as "The Shammies", currently field 5 teams in the 2nd Grade Division of the New South Wales Suburban Rugby Union competition (Subbies) and a senior women’s X’s team in Jack Scott Cup Division 2.
+The club, also known as "The Shammies", currently field 5 teams in the 2nd Grade Division of the New South Wales Suburban Rugby Union competition (Subbies) and a senior women’s X’s team in Joy Johnson cup blue.
 Petersham RUFC was founded in 1883, making it the oldest surviving suburban rugby club in Australia.

 History

 Early years: 1883–1907

 The Sydney rugby institution that is the Petersham Football Club first took to the playing fields in the winter of 1883.
 At that time, Sydney club rugby was organised on two levels, known simply as Senior and Junior.
 The Senior club competition had been running since 1874, but Junior contests prior to the mid-1880s were somewhat disorganised.
-In fact, the Southern Rugby Union only started involving itself in Junior rugby in 1882, and did not get around to establishing a formal competition for Junior clubs until 1886.
+In fact, the Southern Rugby Union (NSWRU) only started involving itself in Junior rugby in 1882, and did not get around to establishing a formal competition for Junior clubs until 1886.
 By that time Petersham had affiliated to the Union, and was a participant in that first official second-tier competition.

 Over the next few years Junior football continued to grow in popularity, and the new competition had to be regularly expanded to accommodate a rapidly increasing number of clubs.
 Petersham became entrenched at the top level and contested every First Junior competition from 1886 to 1895, winning it in 1889 and making the semi-finals on four other occasions.
 During this period the club also boasted an impressive role of Junior representative players and supplied a steady stream of quality footballers to the Senior competition.
 Two of these, Arthur Braund and Rush Nelson, later went on to play many tests for New South Wales and, in the latter case, Queensland.